-Alternative 1 is not an option, and candidly neither is Alternative 2.
-After several years of negotiation, it’s closer than where we were, but alas, no cigar.
-We need to advocate for a third option.
+We advocated for an alternative to the NPS options.
 This would be a common sense, bureaucracy reducing, taxpayer savings, financially prudent solution to too many bison and too much habitat degradation on the Grand Canyon.

-Let’s call it Alternative #3, or maybe the “Grand Canyon Bison Management Reduction Program”.
+Let’s call it the “Grand Canyon Bison Management Reduction Program”.
 (For a Wyoming parallel, click here)

 - These bison aka buffalo were initially purchased by the state of Arizona, are owned by the state of Arizona, and have been managed by the Arizona Game & Fish Department (Department).
 This should continue in concert with the NPS.